steren/awesome-cloud-run/README.md

 * Terraform
   - 📙 [Google Cloud Secret Manager](https://cloud.google.com/secret-manager): **Recommended** Use its client libraries to consume secre[`google_cloud_run_service` terraform resource](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloud_run_service)
   - 📰 [Using Terraform To Deploy Application On Google Cloud Run With CI/CD And API Gateway](https://faun.pub/using-terraform-to-deploy-application-on-google-cloud-run-with-ci-cd-and-api-gateway-9857f0ef820)
+  * [Cloud Run Release Manager](https://github.com/GoogleCloudPlatform/cloud-run-release-manager): provides an automated way to gradually roll out new versions of your Cloud Run services.
+By using metrics, it automatically decides to slowly increase traffic to a new version or roll back to the previous one.

 ## Integrations